skyfielders/python-skyfield/skyfield/documentation/time.rst

   Skyfield’s idea of where the Earth is pointing will grow less accurate.
-  This will affect both the position and direction of each :class:`~skyfield.toposlib.Topos` geographic location — whether used as an observer or as an observation target — and will also affect Earth satellite positions.
+  This will affect both the position and direction of each :class:`~skyfield.toposlib.Topos` geographic location — whether used as an observer or a target — and will also affect Earth satellite positions.

 You can avoid both of these problems by periodically downloading new data from the IERS.
 Simply specify that you don’t want Skyfield to use its builtin tables.
-Skyfield will instead download ``finals2000A.all`` from the IERS:
+In that case :meth:`~skyfield.iokit.Loader.timescale()` will instead download ``finals2000A.all`` from the IERS:

 ::